United-Compute/gpu-price-tracker/README.md

 Click on any chart to see the full price history.

+## 📁 Data Folder

+The `data/` folder contains one JSON file per GPU, each storing daily price history as date/price pairs.
+Files are named after the GPU (e.g., `NVIDIA_H100_PCIe_80_GB.json`) and updated daily automatically by the GitHub Action.

 ## TABLE BELOW IS UPDATED DAILY!

 _Last updated: <!-- LAST_UPDATED -->2024-06-01<!-- LAST_UPDATED -->_